PDice30/fftbg-companion/README.md

 ## Version History

 1.4.0:
-- Added Tooltips for Class, Monster Class, and Zodiac. - DONE
+- Added Tooltips for Class, Monster Class, and Zodiac
-- Added Configurable Settings and Options - DONE
+- Added Configurable Settings and Options
 - Added Current Song - Can also be customized to get a popup when the song changes - API needed
 - Added ability to view and rotate the Map.
-Clicking it links out to FFHacktics map page. - DONE
+Clicking it links out to FFHacktics map page
-- Updated Notable list
+- Updated Notable list - TODO

 1.3.0: